abinashpradhan01/ML_Projects/Predict_House_Price/README.md

 - **RMSE**: Average error of approximately $50,000 - $70,000
 - **MSE**: Mean squared error around 2.5e9 - 5e9

-## 🔧 Troubleshooting

-### Common Issues

-1. **Dataset not found**
-   - The application will attempt to download the dataset automatically
-   - Check your internet connection
-   - Try downloading the dataset manually from the provided URL

-2. **ModuleNotFoundError**
-   - Ensure all dependencies are installed: `pip install -r requirements.txt`
-   - Verify you're using Python 3.8 or higher

-3. **Memory Issues**
-   - Close other applications to free up memory
-   - Try reducing the size of the dataset by sampling

 ## 🤝 Contributing